jayanthvarma1501/Key-phrase-extraction-of-patent-documents/README.md

 2. In addition, if there are no stopwords in between a long continuous text, then the whole text is treated as a phrase.
 3. Lastly, multi-words with stop words included will be missed.
 For example, "not trustworthy" phrase will be missed because of "not".

 To overcome some of the problems, sophisticated algorithms based on Linguistic Approaches, Graph-based approaches, and Machine Learning approaches can be used.
-It is mentioned in some sources that "YAKE" algorithms perform better than RAKE nltk.
+It is mentioned in some sources that "YAKE" algorithm perform better than Rake-NLTK.
 Replacing MySQL database with a cloud database will be more efficient while processing millions of data.